 The best lack all conviction, while the worst

 Update 01/16/17: Due to the album’s popularity on Bandcamp, Suss Müsik has exceeded our monthly allocation of free download credits.
 We’ve set a low price of $2 USD until our credits refresh on 02/15/17, at which point we’ll again offer the album as a free download for one month or until credits run out.
 Suss Müsik sincerely thanks everyone for their continued interest in what we do — hope you enjoy it.

 Someone suggested that Suss Müsik repost our contributions to the weekly Disquiet Junto projects, because they enjoy reading the explanations of the tracks.
 While you’re reading the original post, make sure you check out the other contributors’ works as well.

 Suss Müsik fans (all seven of them) might be surprised to learn that Suss Müsik loves noise.
 We grew up on sweaty punk rock, after all, and our explorations in ambient minimalism are often the result of careful distillation, filtered over time from origins of pure dissonance.
-Our saxophonist is a disciple of Pharaoh Sanders, creating squalls of atonal mayhem that prevents the final output from becoming too docile.
+Our saxophonist is a disciple of Pharoah Sanders, creating squalls of atonal mayhem that prevents the final output from becoming too docile.